 Portions of this tour are also seen on the Star Chamber, Historic and Violet City Lantern Tours.

-Duration:2 hours Distance: 1 miles Total Stairs: 230 Difficulty: Moderate Tour Capacity: 40 Price: $12 Adults, $9 Youth, $6 Special Access Tour Time: 8:45 Saturday & Sunday Want to make a reservation?Click here
+Duration: 2 hours Distance: 1 mile Total Stairs: 230 Difficulty: Moderate Tour Capacity: 40 Price: $12 Adults, $9 Youth, $6 Special Access Tour Times: 8:45 Saturday & Sunday Want to make a reservation?Click here

 Visit the Rotunda, one of the largest rooms in the cave and explore a vast canyon passageway.
 Learn about prehistoric American Indian explorers, saltpeter mining operations, and basic cave geology on this self-guiding tour.
 Rangers are stationed along the route to give short talks and answer questions.
 This is a short introductory tour.